Olenjan/ItemGenerator/README.md

-Character property - A numeric value or flag that is one variable of a 'Character's' state Property tag - Label that categorizes the type of a 'property' Effect - Temporary or permanent modification to an 'instance state' or 'character property' Ground effect - Temporary modification to a 'instance state' Status effect - Temporary modification to a 'character property' Modifier - additive or multiplicative value that changes any property or properties
+Character property - A numeric value or flag that is one variable of a 'Character's' state Property tag - Label that categorizes the type of a 'property' Effect - Temporary or permanent modification to an 'instance state' or 'character property'
+	Status effect - Temporary or permanent modification to a 'character property' Ground effect - Temporary modification to a 'instance state' Modifier - additive or multiplicative value that changes any property or properties Target - Entity that will receive the effects of an action

 //
 Player character - 'Character' controlled by a 'player' NPC - 'Character' controlled by an AI that is not hostile towards the 'player' Enemy - 'Character' controlled by an AI that is hostile towards the 'player'

-// Action
-Skill - A designed 'action' or a 'modifier' granted to a 'character' Active Skill - An 'action' granted to a 'character' Passive Skill - A 'modifier' granted to a 'character' Resource - A limited pool of a specific energy that's used to perform certain 'Active Skills'
+Damage Type - Classification of damage(Physical, fire, cold, lightning, chaos)

+Life - 'Character' property representing health that when reduced to zero causes death Damage - Negative modification to 'Life'
+Heal - Positive modification to 'Life'

 // Item
 Item - A general term for all objects that can be picked up, carried, dropped